stoplightio/spectral/docs/guides/4-custom-rulesets.md

 # Custom Rulesets

 Customizing existing rulesets might be all you need at first, but at some point, you will want to make a custom ruleset.
-For example, the OpenAPI and AsyncAPI rulesets help create better quality descriptions of APIs, but you could create a custom ruleset to tell you how to make better APIs.
-This approach is how huge companies automate [API Style Guides](https://stoplight.io/api-style-guides-guidelines-and-best-practices/?utm_source=github&utm_medium=spectral&utm_campaign=docs), instead of writing up giant Wiki documents that nobody reads.
+For example, the OpenAPI and AsyncAPI rulesets help create API descriptions that are valid according to their specifications, but you could create a custom ruleset to tell you how to make better APIs.
+This approach is how huge companies automate [API Style Guides](https://stoplight.io/api-style-guides-guidelines-and-best-practices/?utm_source=github&utm_medium=spectral&utm_campaign=docs), instead of writing up giant Wiki documents.

-If you'd like to make sure your APIs are consistent and high quality even before they're built, create a ruleset with rules that define how URLs should work, what security schemes are appropriate, or what error formats should be used.
-Read our article _[Six Things You Should Include in Your API Style Guide](https://blog.stoplight.io/six-things-you-should-include-in-your-api-style-guide?utm_source=github&utm_medium=spectral&utm_campaign=docs)._

-Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is valid.
-Whatever you want to do, to start with you'll need to create some rules.
+Let's look through the various keywords that make up a ruleset, so you can learn how to tweak a distributed ruleset to work for you, or make your own ruleset from scratch to power your organizations API Style Guide.

 ## Ruleset Properties

-There are four properties that can be used at the root level of a ruleset:
+There are five properties that can be used at the root level of a ruleset:

 - `rules` (required): An array of rules.
+- `extends` (optional): A reference to other rulesets.
+Used to extend and customize existing rulesets.
 - `formats` (optional): The format that the ruleset should apply to.
 For example `oas3` for any OpenAPI v3.x descriptions.
-- `extends` (optional): A reference to other rulesets.
-Used to extend and customize existing rulesets.
 - `documentationUrl` (optional): A URL that contains more information about the ruleset and rules in it.
 Can help provide users more context on why the ruleset exists and how it should be used.
+- `parserOptions` (optional): Can be used to tune the severity of duplicate keys or invalid values in your ruleset.

+Rules are at the core of how rulesets work, so let's look at how to create a rule and its properties.

 ## Add Rules